iurnah/ruihan.org/docs/leetcode/string/notes.md

 # String Problems

 !!!
 Warning "Understand the problem by listing all the test cases first"
-    One of the most important principle to solve a string proble during an interview is to first make sure you have all the possible test cases laid out.
+    One of the most important principle to solve a string problem during an interview is to first make sure you have all the possible test cases laid out.

 ## Loop invariance